Nordic governments seek to de-escalate tension as more Korans are burned | Politics

 Nordic governments seek to de-escalate tension as more Korans are burned

 "It is not because we feel pressured to do so, but it is our political analysis that it is in the best interest of all of us," Rasmussen said.
 "We shouldn't just sit and wait for this to explode."
 Even so, Koran burnings took place in both countries on Monday.
 In Stockholm, an Iraqi refugee behind several protests in recent weeks appeared to burn a copy of the Koran outside the Swedish parliament.
-In Denmark, anti-Muslim protesters burned the Koran outside the Saudi Arabian embassy in Copenhagen, with several more planned for later in the day.
+In Denmark, anti-Muslim protesters burned the Koran outside the Saudi Arabian embassy in Copenhagen.

 The Nordic countries have deplored the burnings of the Koran but cannot prevent it under constitutional laws protecting freedom of speech.
 However, both governments have now said they are considering legal changes that would allow authorities to prevent further burnings in special situations.